o3de/o3de.org/content/docs/userguide/mobile/android/troubleshooting.md

   1. Delete the application from your device, rebuild, and re\-deploy\.

-   To run through the full process of setting up a connection from your device to the Shader Compiler, see [Connect to the Shader Compiler](android-build-deploy.md#running-the-shader-compiler-for-android) or [Serving assets over the Virtual File System \(VFS\)](android-configure-project.md#android-vfs)\.
+   To run through the full process of setting up a connection from your device to the Shader Compiler, see [Connect to the Shader Compiler](/docs/userguide/mobile/android/build-deploy#running-the-shader-compiler-for-android) or [Serving assets over the Virtual File System \(VFS\)](/docs/userguide/mobile/android/configure-project#android-vfs)\.

-## Maven repository warnings<a name="troubleshoot-maven-warnings"></a>
+## Maven repository warnings {#troubleshoot-maven-warnings}

  As part of a Lumberyard build or configure, you might see some warnings similar to the following\.